10 Essentials For A Day Hike

 Simple, you’ll need a bag to carry all of your essentials.
-The pack doesn’t need to be anything fancy, a basic back pack will do the trick, but if you have one with chest and waist straps that can help to make carrying it a lot more enjoyable.
-A pack with a side water bottle holder or with a water bladder can save you time and energy from having to swing your bag around and dig to find what you need.
+The pack doesn’t need to be anything fancy, a basic backpack will do the trick.
+But, if you have one with customizable, padded shoulder, chest, and waist straps your hike will be a lot more enjoyable!
+A pack with a side pocket to hold a water bottle, or with a water bladder, can save you time and energy from having to swing your bag around and dig to find what you need.

 2. Tools for Navigation

-If you feel the need you can go all out and bring a GPS receiver, although these are more commonly used of longer multi-day hikes and back country camping.
+If you feel the need you can go all out and bring a GPS receiver!
+These are more commonly used for more intense, longer multi-day hikes and backcountry camping.

 3. Sun Protection